Battle of Mayi: Aftermath

 Back at the imperial court, Wang Hui's political enemies blamed him for the plan's failure and his reluctance to pursue the retreating Xiongnu army, and had him impeached.
-While awaiting trial, he sent men to bribe the chancellor Tian Fen, who was Emperor Wu's maternal uncle, in the hope of obtaining a parole.
+While awaiting trial, he sent men to bribe the chancellor Tian Fen, who was Emperor Wu's maternal uncle, in the hope of obtaining parole.
 When Emperor Wu still refused to spare Wang (possibly because the emperor was wary of Tian Fen's growing power), he committed suicide in prison.

-Though border military clashes had already continued for decades between the two sides, this "battle" ended the de jure "peace" between the Han and Xiongnu.
+Though border military clashes had been ongoing for decades between the two sides, this "battle" ended the de jure "peace" between the Han and Xiongnu.
 The ambush operation revealed the Han dynasty's hawkish stance, and the "marriage/gift for peace" policy was officially abandoned.
-For the next few years, Xiongnu would increase their border attacks, further solidifying the cause of pro-war factions and their control in the Han court.
+For the next few years, the Xiongnu would increase their border attacks, further solidifying the cause of pro-war factions and their control in the Han court.

 The result of the battle made Emperor Wu realize the difficulty for the traditionally chariot/infantry-orientated Han army to achieve tactical superiority against the more mobile Xiongnu cavalry.
 This led to a change in Han strategy and hastened the development of an effective cavalry doctrine.
 In later campaigns, the Han dynasty went from a defensive-counteroffensive stance to an offensive strategy of launching expeditionary warfare deep into Xiongnu territory.

 The failure of the Mayi operation also prompted Emperor Wu to reconsider his choice of commanders.
 Disappointed at the ineffectiveness of existing generals, Emperor Wu began to look for younger generations of military hopefuls capable of offensive anti-cavalry warfare.
-That led to the rise of famous new-generation tacticians like Wei Qing and Huo Qubing, and old-school commanders like Li Guang and Han Anguo began to fall out of favor.
+That led to the rise of famous new-generation tacticians like Wei Qing and Huo Qubing, as old-school commanders like Li Guang and Han Anguo began to fall out of favor.